AnyDSL/traversal/README.md

 ### Tools ###

 This repository also includes some tools to generate ray distributions for primary rays, and to convert the output of the frontend into a PNG image.
 They are written in Haskell, and require GHC and additional packages.
+Run `cabal configure/build` in the tools directory.